-- Variable names are case sensitive (y and Y are two different variables) - Variable names must begin with a letter, the \$ character, or the underscore character var x; var FavoriteColor; After the declaration of a variable they are empty (they have no values yet).
+- Variable names are case sensitive (y and Y are two different variables) - Variable names must begin with a letter, the \$ character, or the underscore character - Variables are declared with the var keyword.

+'''

+var x;

+var FavoriteColor;

+'''

+After the declaration of a variable they are empty (they have no values yet).
 You can, however, assign values to the variables when you declare them: